ajo01/appearance-sample-repo/README.md

 Welcome!
 This is the sample repository for vector appearances.
 Here you will find information on the api, how to set the project up, and sample code for calling it.

+Annotation appearances are a special way of rendering an annotation inside a PDF and can be useful in scenarios where users require custom annotations.
+Usually appearances involve rasterization, leading to blurriness of the annotation when you zoom in.
+Note that this library generates actual PDF drawing calls to create a PDF with vector graphics.

-The createAppearance api allows a user to call canvas methods on a pdf to create vector appearances.
+The createAppearance api allows a user to call canvas methods on a pdf to create appearances.
 It takes in a function containing canvas methods as a parameter and outputs a blob.
 A user can then optionally use the FileSaver dependency to convert the blob to a pdf and download it.
+The api uses modified versions of canvas2pdf and pdfkit under the hood, bundled as the createAppearance.js file with Webpack.

 ## Project structure